Charles Lennox, 1st Duke of Richmond: Patron of cricket

 He was a patron of the game of cricket, then becoming a leading professional sport, and did much to develop it in Sussex.
 It is almost certain that he was involved with the earliest known "great match", which took place in the 1697 season and was the first to be reported by the press.
 The report was in the Foreign Post dated Wednesday, 7 July 1697:

 "The middle of last week a great match at cricket was played in Sussex; there were eleven of a side, and they played for fifty guineas apiece".

 The stakes on offer confirm the importance of the fixture and the fact that it was eleven-a-side suggests that two strong and well-balanced teams were assembled.
 No other details were given but the report provides evidence that cricket, in the form of "great matches" played for high stakes, was in vogue at the time.
 It was possibly an inter-county match: i.e., a Sussex XI versus a Kent XI or a Surrey XI.
 Richmond sponsored a team in the 1702 season against an Arundel side.
 His son Charles Lennox, 2nd Duke of Richmond inherited his interest in cricket and became the patron of both Sussex county cricket teams and Slindon Cricket Club.

 Death and burial

 He died on 27 May 1723 and was buried on 7 June 1723 in the Richmond Chapel (Henry VII Chapel) of Westminster Abbey, which chapel had been built by King Henry VII, formerly Earl of Richmond.
 His body was reinterred on 16 August 1750 in the Lady Chapel of Chichester Cathedral in Sussex.

 Legacy

 Richmond County, New York (coextensive with Staten Island), and Richmond County, Virginia, were named after Charles Lennox, whilst other US counties called "Richmond" were named after later Dukes.

+Through his daughter, Anne, he is an ancestor of Queen Camilla of the United Kingdom and through both Anne and his elder son of the late Diana, Princess of Wales.